holdmypotion/React-Theme-Swticher/README.md

 yarn add styled-components styled-normalize
 ```

-Thus, you have a react app powered with styled-components.
+Thus, you have a react app powered by styled-components.

 Now, In the src folder create